-Many home growers report a particular kind of bad aroma, the so-called “hay” smell, which is undetectable until harvesting, but becomes more noticeable after drying.
+Many home growers report a particular kind of bad aroma, the so-called “hay” smell, which is undetectable until harvesting but becomes more noticeable after drying.

-In most cases, this is down to improper drying techniques.
+In most cases, this is due to improper drying techniques.
 The single biggest thing you can do to make your buds dry correctly is to hang them evenly in a well-ventilated space.
 Otherwise, the insides of the bud will dry faster or slower than the outsides, resulting in a foul smell.

 Likewise, temperature plays a critical role during the drying stage.
 A drying space that is too hot and doesn’t have enough air circulation is the perfect environment for mold to grow on your weed.
 This not only ruins its smell, but can also make your buds uncomfortable to smoke!